Duashnoceras

 Microconch and macroconch variations, presumed male and female respectively, also differ in their apertures.
 The aperture of macroconch Duashnoceras is simple, a constriction followed by an elevated lip.
-That of microchonch Duashnoceras has a moderately long lappet, an extension on either side, sometimes preceded by a constriction.
+That of microconch Duashnoceras has a moderately long lappet, an extension on either side, sometimes preceded by a constriction.

 The suture of Duashnoceras is intermediate between that of Stephanoceras and Cadomites. in coiling and whorl section Duashnoceras is similar to Stephanoceras, but differs in ornamentation.